TheRenegadeCoder/sample-programs-wiki/README.md

 ## What is Automated

-Currently, the script does two things:

-- It maintains our entire [Sample Programs wiki](https://github.com/TheRenegadeCoder/sample-programs/wiki)
+Currently, the script maintains our entire [Sample Programs wiki](https://github.com/TheRenegadeCoder/sample-programs/wiki).

-In terms of wiki automation, it generates 27 pages: 1 alphabet catalog and 26 alphabet pages.
+During wiki automation, it generates 27 pages: 1 alphabet catalog and 26 alphabet pages.

 The alphabet catalog contains a table with links to each alphabet page as well as metadata like the number of scripts and languages per letter.
 In addition, the